Resettlement of the Jews in England: Debating the return of the Jews

 During the years 1655–56 the question of the return of Jews to England was fought in a pamphlet war.
 Conservative opponents including William Prynne opposed the return while the Quaker Margaret Fell was in favour.
 Christian supporters believed the conversion of Jews was a sign of the end times and the readmission to England was a step towards that goal.

-This method of debate had the advantage of not raising anti-Semitic feelings too strongly; and it likewise enabled Charles II, on his Restoration in 1660, to avoid taking any action on the petition of the merchants of London asking him to revoke Cromwell's concession.
+This method of debate had the advantage of not raising antisemitic feelings too strongly; and it likewise enabled Charles II, on his Restoration in 1660, to avoid taking any action on the petition of the merchants of London asking him to revoke Cromwell's concession.
 He had been assisted during his exile by several Jews of royalist sympathies, such as Andrea Mendes da Costa (Chamberlain of Catherine of Braganza, wife of Charles II), Antonio Mendes (the physician brother of Andrea, who had cured Catherine of erysipelas while in Portugal) and Augustine Coronel-Chacon.
 In 1664 a further attempt was made by the Earl of Berkshire and Paul Ricaut to bring about the expulsion of the Jews, but the King-in-Council assured the latter of the continuance of former favour.
 Similar appeals to prejudice were made in 1673, when Jews, for meeting in Duke's Place for a religious service, were indicted on a charge of rioting, and in 1685, when thirty-seven were arrested on the Royal Exchange; but the proceedings in both cases were put a stop to by direction of the Privy Council.
 The status of the Jews was still very indeterminate, with the Attorney-General declaring that they resided in England only under an implied licence.
 As a matter of fact, the majority of them were still legally aliens and liable to all the disabilities that condition carried with it.